TIBCOSoftware/tp-helm-charts/docs/workshop/eks/control-plane/README.md

 ./create-rds.sh
 ```

+> [!IMPORTANT]
+> Please note that the RDS db instance created above does not enforce SSL, by default.
+It has to be manually configured.
+> To enforce SSL while to connecting to the instance, please follow the steps mentioned under [Requiring an SSL connection to a PostgreSQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Concepts.General.SSL.html#PostgreSQL.Concepts.General.SSL.Requiring)

 ### Using Crossplane claims

 To use crossplane to create AWS resources, please make sure you have installed crossplane following [the steps under Install Crossplane in cluster-setup document](../cluster-setup/README.md#install-crossplane-optional)